 - Celebrate the life and music of jazz legend Louis Armstrong during Satchmo SummerFest.

 - Experience a cooking demonstration at the Crescent City Farmers Market.

 - Jam out at the free Wednesday afternoon concerts in Lafayette Square throughout the spring season.

 - Dance down Frenchmen Street at night, many clubs don’t have a cover charge.

 - Watch the fireworks on the Mississippi River every New Year’s Eve and Fourth of July.

-- Enjoy free oysters and music every Friday at Le Bon Temps Roule music club.
+- Enjoy free oysters and music every Friday evening at Le Bon Temps Roule music club.